Keith Chegwin

-Keith Chegwin (17 January 1957 – 11 December 2017), also known as Cheggers, was an English television presenter and actor, appearing in several children's entertainment shows in the 1970s and 1980s, including Multi-Coloured Swap Shop and Cheggers Plays Pop.
+Keith Chegwin (17 January 1957 – 11 December 2017), also known by the nickname Cheggers, was an English television presenter and actor, appearing in several children's entertainment shows in the 1970s and 1980s, including Multi-Coloured Swap Shop and Cheggers Plays Pop.

-His early career saw him performing in such West End stage shows as Tom Brown's School Days and Captain Pugwash.
+Chegwin's early career saw him performing in such West End stage shows as Tom Brown's School Days and Captain Pugwash.
 He also had a career as a singer, releasing singles on the Pye Records label and worked as a disc jockey for 194 Radio City in Liverpool.
 He spent four years at BBC Radio 1 on Tony Blackburn's weekend morning show.
 In 2000, he presented the Channel 5 nudist game-show Naked Jungle, appearing naked except for a hat and later describing it as "the worst career move" in his life.

 Chegwin was known for his off-the-cuff ad-lib style of broadcasting and stated that no one had ever written a word for him.
-In 2012, he was scheduled to take part in the sixth series of Dancing on Ice, but he was forced to withdraw after breaking three ribs and fracturing his shoulder on the first day of training.
-In 2015, he was a housemate on Celebrity Big Brother Series 15 where he finished in fourth place.
+In 2012, he was scheduled to take part in the 7th series of Dancing on Ice, but he was forced to withdraw after breaking three ribs and fracturing his shoulder on the first day of training.
+In 2015, he was a housemate on Celebrity Big Brother series 15 where he finished in fourth place.

-He died on 11 December 2017 of the lung disease idiopathic pulmonary fibrosis.
+Chegwin died on 11 December 2017 of the lung disease idiopathic pulmonary fibrosis.

 Early life

 Chegwin was born in Walton, Liverpool, on 17 January 1957.
+His elder sister was future DJ Janice Long (1955–2021).
+He also had a twin brother, Jeff, with whom he attended stage school and whose son, Hugo Chegwin, co-created and starred in BBC Three mockumentary sitcom People Just Do Nothing.

-He entered an end-of-the-pier talent competition in Rhyl, North Wales, and later joined 'The Happy Wanderers', a concert party that toured the pubs and clubs of the North West.
+Chegwin entered an end-of-the-pier talent competition in Rhyl, North Wales, and later joined 'The Happy Wanderers', a concert party that toured the pubs and clubs of the North West.
 He was then spotted by June Collins (mother of Phil Collins) of the Barbara Speake Stage School on Junior Showtime, a Yorkshire Television children's talent series.
 She invited him to London to audition for the stage show Mame with Ginger Rogers.
 He attended stage school with his twin brother, Jeff.
 As part of a play he performed in at the school, Chegwin sang the first song that Phil Collins ever wrote.